novahub-network/.github/CONTRIBUTING.md

-# 👋 Welcome to the NovaEco\!
+# 👋 Welcome to the NovaEco!

-Thank you for your interest in contributing to the open-source operating system for a circular economy\!
+Thank you for your interest in contributing to the open-source operating system for a circular economy!
 We are thrilled to have you here.

 Whether you're a developer, designer, policy expert, or just passionate about sustainability, your contributions are welcome and valued.
 This document is the "getting started" guide for our entire ecosystem.